asanaullah/ZipVersa-SSDP/README.md

-# ZipVersa-Single Source Deployment Project
+# ZipVersa - Single Source Deployment Project

 ## Overview
 The goal of the [ZipVersa](https://github.com/ZipCPU/zipvera) project was to demonstrate how a completely open source tool chain can be used to compile HDL designs, including a RISCV core, to a Lattice ECP5-5G Versa FPGA board.
 This Single Source Deployment Project (SSDP) simplifies the process of setting up enviroment/tools by providing a script for doing so.
 Details are provided below for the different tools installed/configured, as well as a description of how to get example projects/simulations up and running.